alphagov/govuk-design-system/src/patterns/problem-with-the-service-pages/index.md

 - jargon like 500 or bad request
 - ‘We are experiencing technical difficulties’
 - red text to warn people

+### Showing contact information

+Contact information should either:

+- include all numbers and opening times in one place on the page
+- be a link out to a page that includes numbers and opening times

+You might choose to link to a ‘contact information’ page, such as one shown in the ‘[Contact a department or service team](https://design-system.service.gov.uk/patterns/contact-a-department-or-service-team/)’ pattern.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure contact information is written in a consistent way throughout your service.
+This is to comply with WCAG 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ### Service has a specific page that includes numbers and opening times